Download NIJAF Article Format Sample

 Article Processing Charges

 NIJAF is organized by the Department of Accountancy, School of Management and Information Technology (SMIT), Modibbo Adama University of Technology (MAUTECH) Yola, a self-supporting publication that does not receive funding from any institution/government.
-Hence, the operations of the Journal is solely financed by the handling fees received from authors and parties that have an interest in the print copy of the journal.
+Hence, the operation of the Journal is solely financed by the handling fees received from authors and parties that have an interest in the print copy of the journal.
 The handling fees are required to meet the maintenance of the journal.
-Authors of articles are required to pay a fair handling fee for processing, reviewing and publishing articles respectively to the journal. authors are required to make payment only after the manuscript has been accepted for publication.
+Authors of articles are required to pay a fair handling fee for processing, reviewing, and publishing articles respectively to the journal.
+Authors are required to make payment only after the manuscript has been accepted for publication.
 However, as outlined in the Editorial Policies of this Journal, authors are required to pay a processing fee of Five Thousand Naira (N5,000) only after submission of a manuscript and a publication fee of Fifteen Thousand Naira (N15,000) after the paper has been accepted for publication.

 BANK ACCOUNT DETAILS

 Bank Name: Nigerian Journal of Accounting and Finance

 Authors whose articles are published in NIJAF are automatically entitled to One (1) print copy of the issue in which their papers are published.
 However, any additional copy required amounts to an extra charge of Three Thousand Naira (N3,000) ($50) or (£30) only (postage inclusive).
 The print copy is obtainable from the Business Editor, Nigerian Journal of Accounting and Finance (NIJAF), Department of Accountancy, School of Management and Information Technology, Modibbo Adama University of Technology, Yola, Adamawa State-Nigeria.